kelvinink/dissertation/dissertation_docs/submit_works/final_report/draft1.md

 We have downloaded a Reddit dataset from Kaggle, which is a machine learning competition and dataset platform.
 The dataset contains 3834035 comments from the 'cryptocurrency' subreddit from Dec 2017 to Mar 2018.
 Each comment has 24 attributes, including author,body,created_utc,score,subreddit etc. For the reason that our sentiment analysis model can only handle English sentences, comments written in a language other than English are filtered out.
 Other unusual characters, emojis are also removed.

 ## Kafka Cluster
 In our system, we have 16 Kafka broker.
-They are running on the same machine with 16 CPU cores, each topic are decomposed into 16 partitions.
+They are running on the same machine with 16 CPU cores, each topic is decomposed into 16 partitions.
 For each partition, there exists only one replica.
 Because data reliability is insignificant for our system.
-We have created two topics: one for collecting data from social media streaming API, the other is for storing messages which has been processed by our machine learning service.
+We have created two topics: one for collecting data from social media streaming API, the other is for storing messages which have been processed by our machine learning service.

 ## Sentiment Analysis

 ## Data Aggregation
-As mentioned in system deployment section, we run aggregation subsystem on a Flink standalone cluster with four Tencent 'CN3.2XLARGE16' CVM nodes.
+As mentioned in the system deployment section, we run the aggregation subsystem on a Flink standalone cluster with four Tencent 'CN3.2XLARGE16' CVM nodes.
 One of the four nodes plays as the jobmanager, the other three nodes play as taskmanager.
 Each taskmanager is configured to have 12GB memory and 8 task slots.

 Data returned from sentiment analysis includes the following fields: